Irish-Noah/Irish-Noah/README.md

 # Welcome To My Profile!
 My name is Noah, but everyone online just calls me Irish.
-I am a junior at Michigan State University majoring in Computer Science.
-After I graduate, I want to work with machine learning to help develop AI!
+I am a grad student studying computer science at Michigan State University.
+Machine learning is neato

-I like to edit videos and learn about space in my spare time
+No one is going to read this, so I am a fuckin baller

-There isn't much yet, but go ahead and check out some of my projects if you like!
+Most of my stuff is private, but checkout whater I have public if you want to